nightroman/FarNet/FarNet/README.md

 **Incremental filter**

-Incremental filter is applied immediately on typing (if incremental filtering is enabled).
-By default symbols * and ? are wildcards.
+Incremental filter, if enabled, is applied immediately on typing.
+By default * is wildcard.

 - `[BS]`